The best hotels in Cork

 The south side runs from the South Mall quays up through College Road to the Western Road hotels.
 This is where Hayfield Manor sits, where UCC's campus spreads out, and where the city feels most settled and walkable.
 Lapp's Quay is the financial district, practical for business travellers, 5 minutes from the main shopping streets but with none of the tourist foot traffic.

-Cork's best neighborhoods
+Cork's best hotel regions

 City Centre and Western Road are where you want to be.
 If you're undecided, go City Centre: you can walk to the English Market, St. Patrick's Street, and the River Lee in under 10 minutes from almost any hotel.